econnet/econ/econ-1.0.rst

 profit = income - expenses within a financial period.

 Expenses are only those related to the product.
+Expenses need to be handled by the `LE`_ to account them to the product.

 *Work is not an expense*,
 because the profit becomes the reward for the work.

-Profit from the product sales of the period is attributed to contributors for every product version.
+Profit from the product sales of the period is attributed to contributors separate for every *product version*.

 The profit